mah427/new_jersey_arbitration/README.md

     * Google Tesseract-OCR (using Python Wrapper)
         * See OCR_IA folder: text out put is generally fairly accurate but can be impropved with processing.
 This method also strugles capturing some of the formatting.
     * ABBYY FineReader
         * Potential to save output as html and use BeautifulSoup to get the text from different elements.
-This would be extremely advantageous when categorizing different parts of
+This would be extremely advantageous when categorizing different parts of the awards.

+* Read through awards to get a better understanding of contents

-## Future Projects
+## Future Tasks
 * Segment award text files into sections (union demands, city offer, award)
+    * Custom-built splitter relaing on the relatively standard format of awards anf contracts to
 * Identify provisions of interest (using Rushin 2017) in the arbitration awards (and final offers)
+    * Text classification pipeline: Dataset preparation, feartture engineering (text data to featre vectors), model training
 ## Completed Taks
- * SCrape interest arbitration awards
+ * Scraped interest arbitration awards and police CBAs from NJ PERC

 # Project Contents:
 Below is a describtion of the cntents and there purpose: